Asphalt volcano: Formation and distribution

-In 2007, seven more such structures were discovered off the coast of Santa Barbara, California.
+In 2007, seven more such structures were discovered off the coast of Santa Barbara, California, by a team led by David Valentine.
 The largest of these domes lies at a depth of 700 ft.
 The structures were larger than a football field and about as tall as a six-story building, all made completely out of asphalt.
-The unusual features were first noted by Ed Keller on bathymetric surveys conducted in the 1990s, and first viewed by a team led by David Valentine in 2007, utilizing DSV Alvin.
-Samples were brought up for testing at the university campus and the Woods Hole Oceanographic Institution.
+The unusual features were first noted by Ed Keller on bathymetric surveys conducted in the 1990s, and first viewed in 2007, utilizing AUV AUV Sentry and DSV Alvin.
+Samples were brought up for testing at UC Santa Barbara and the Woods Hole Oceanographic Institution.

 Two further dives with DSV Alvin in 2009 and a detailed photographic survey of the area by the autonomous underwater vehicle Sentry showed many similarities to volcanic flows, including flow texture and cracking of the asphalt layers.
 Carbon dating puts the structures at between 30 and 40 thousand years old.
 They had at one time been a prolific source of methane.
 The two largest structures, less than 1 km apart, are pocked by pits and depressions, a sign of methane gas bubbling up long ago.
 Although the structures are still emitting residual gas, at present the amounts are too small to have any effect.
 The amount of crude oil in the largest of the structures alone is "enough to fuel my Honda Civic for about half a billion miles.
 [However] the quality of the material is very poor...It's not worth something like light sweet crude," said Valentine.
 The petroleum in the structure is more viscous than that which is usually found in underground wells.
 This is because it has had less time to "bake" under the Earth's heat before being released.
 In addition, as much as 20% of its mass is made of "junk"—microscopic organisms, sand, and miscellaneous materials that gradually accumulated in the oil.

 Analysis of the samples collected from the mounds suggest that they required several decades, even centuries, to build up their current bulk, and that the volcanoes last erupted around 35,000 years ago.
 In addition they may account for a mysterious spike in oceanic methane concentrations around 35,000 years ago.
 Methane forms naturally alongside the petroleum underneath the structure, and while petroleum flows have long abated, some residual methane continues to bubble up.
 This burst of methane would have caused a rapid increase in the population of methane-eating bacteria, which in turn caused a decrease in oxygen in the water, possibly causing a dead zone, in addition to the large amounts of crude oil released into the environment.

 The presence of these structures provides a hard surface on which life can grow, as the surrounding ocean floor is generally muddy.
 This is similar to what happens on seamounts, resulting in their place as an ecological "hub."